mdasifahamed/Raffle-Contract-Security--Audit/audit-data/findings.md

 **Recommended Mitigation:** The easiet way to prevent this is use revert the transaction if the player is not in the array and return 0 zero index for exiting player.

-or better can be used `int128` which will return `-1` if the players is not in the array
+or better can be used `int128` which will return `-1` if the players is not in the array.

 # Gas